BohemianEigenvalues/BHIME-Project/README.md

 __How to determine a good value for `matricesPerFile`__:
 Each file will use `64*matrixSize*matricesPerFile` bits, make sure this value is less than the amount of RAM your computer has.
-By setting the `numFiles` option you can generate many files, each of which will contain data on `matricesPerFile` random matrices.
+By setting the `numDataFiles` option you can generate many files, each of which will contain data on `matricesPerFile` random matrices.

 # Examples